mr-mosi/document_for_all_things/django_design_notes.md

 * In the begining have a plan

-* When you begin to design models try to try to focus on the 	important bits.
+* When you begin to design models try to focus on the 	important bits.
 The information that you need to start the development.

 * Drawing a UML at the begining specially for data base helps very much can do this with [StartUML](http://staruml.io/)